Loans

 Personal Line of Credit

-Personal lines of credit (sometimes referred to as a PLOC), work similarly to a traditional credit card in that borrowers may spend from a predetermined limit for a specific period of time.
-Borrowers also only pay interest on the amount of money they spend, not their entire spending limit.
+A personal line of credit (sometimes referred to as a PLOC) is a personal loan alternative and works similarly to a traditional credit card.
+Borrowers can spend up to a predetermined credit limit for a specific period.
+Borrowers that use a personal line of credit pay interest on the amount of money they spend, not their entire spending limit.

 Peer-to-Peer Loan